nlpcui/SSN_DM/README.md

-# Sliding Selector Network with Dynamic Memory for Extractive Summarization of Long Documents
+# Sliding Selector Network with Dynamic Memory for Extractive Summarization of Long Documents (NAACL 2021)